 Of course, when developing a brand voice, each organization must make choices about the extent to which they might engage readers in more casual and playful terms.
 Still, language of this kind, when balanced with technically informed industry insight, will speak to industry experts.
 More playful and casual language will also speak to those decision makers not necessarily engaged in more technical aspects of a business.
 More importantly, it will make your brand more memorably human.

-If you have questions about to differentiate your brand, check out our website.
+Questions about how to better differentiate your brand, learn more.
 Or better yet, get in touch!